 Appropriate purchases must be of high quality made by or with the advice and upon the due diligence of the State’s independent investment advisor.
 Eligible securities and investments are defined as follows:

-2. Federal Agency Securities: United State Agency Bonds, notes, certificates of indebtedness or other obligations with a final maturity not exceeding 36 months from the date of purchase.
+- Federal Agency Securities: United States Agency Bonds, notes, certificates of indebtedness or other obligations with a final maturity not exceeding 36 months from the date of purchase.

-4. Prime Commercial Paper: Short-term promissory notes issued by United States corporations with maturities not exceeding 270 days from the date of purchase and which are rated in the highest category by at least two NRSROs at the time of purchase.
-Holdings per issuer shall not to exceed $10 million par value or 5% of the Cash Pool, and no more than 20% of the Cash Pool may be invested in such commercial paper securities.
+- Prime Commercial Paper: Short-term promissory notes issued by United States corporations with maturities not exceeding 270 days from the date of purchase and which are rated in the highest category by at least two NRSROs at the time of purchase.
+Holdings per issuer shall not to exceed the lessor of $20 million par value or 5% of the Cash Pool, and no more than 35% of the Cash Pool may be invested in such commercial paper securities.

-5. Bankers Acceptances: A draft or bill or exchange with an original maturity not exceeding 180 days accepted by an FDIC insured state or national bank with combined capital and surplus of at least $250 million and which is rated in the highest short-term category by at least one NRSRO at the time of purchase.
+- Bankers Acceptances: A draft or bill of exchange with an original maturity not exceeding 180 days accepted by an FDIC insured state or national bank with combined capital and surplus of at least $250 million and which is rated in the highest short-term category by at least one NRSRO at the time of purchase.

-6. Money Market Mutual Funds: Shares in open-end, no-load investment funds provided such funds are registered under the Federal Investment Company Act of 1940 and have a stated objective of maintaining a constant net asset value of $1.00.
+- Money Market Mutual Funds: Shares in open-end, no-load investment funds provided such funds are registered under the Federal Investment Company Act of 1940 and have a stated objective of maintaining a constant net asset value of $1.00.
 The mutual fund must comply with the diversification, quality and maturity requirements of Rule 2(a)-7, or any successor rule, of the United States Securities and Exchange and be rated “AAAm” or “AAAm-G” by Standard & Poor’s Corporation, or the equivalent by another NRSRO.